 While ICM is a valuable tool, it does have its limitations.
 Here are some of the key ones -

 - The ICM assumes that each player's probability of winning a tournament is independent of other players' chip stacks.
-In reality, players' strategies are influenced by the actions and chip stacks of their opponents.
-This makes ICM less accurate in situations where players are actively competing against each other.
+Players' strategies are influenced by their opponents' actions and chip stacks.
+This makes the ICM less accurate in situations where players are actively competing against each other.

-- The ICM doesn't take into account player skill levels, hand ranges, and position.
+- The ICM doesn't consider player skill levels, hand ranges, and position.
 Ignoring these factors can lead to inaccurate predictions of equity in real-world situations.

 - The ICM assumes that the value of each chip is linear, meaning that doubling your stack will always double your equity.
 In practice, the value of chips can vary depending on factors such as stack sizes, blind levels, and payout structures.

-- The ICM is primarily designed for use in tournament situations where players are competing for a fixed prize pool.
-It is less applicable to cash games, where players can cash out their chips at any time.
+- The ICM is designed for tournament situations, where players compete for a fixed prize pool.
+It is less applicable to cash games, where players can cash out their chips anytime.

 - The accuracy of ICM calculations can be sensitive to the assumptions made, such as the distribution of chip stacks among players or the shape of the payout structure.
 Small changes in these assumptions can lead to major differences in calculated equities.